magma/magma/docs/readmes/lte/deploy_config_agw.md

 use the NMS.
 See "[NMS Multitenancy](https://magma.github.io/magma/docs/nms/nms_organizations)" to complete this step.

-You also should have completed all the steps in "[Access Gateway Setup (On Bare Metal)](https://magma.github.io/magma/docs/lte/setup_deb)".
+You also should have completed all the steps in "[Install Access Gateway (On Bare Metal)](https://magma.github.io/magma/docs/lte/deploy_install)".
 For this part, we strongly recommend that you SSH into the AGW box from a host machine instead of using the AGW directly.

 In this latest version, Magma Access Gateway no longer has a hardwired default Access Point Name (APN).
 Therefore, each UE must have a subscription profile that includes at least one APN to be able to attach to the network.
-Please follow the instructions in "[APN Configuration](config_apn.md)".
+Please follow the instructions in "[APN Configuration](deploy_config_apn.md)".

 ## Access Gateway Configuration